 Federal Laws about Hours Worked

 If you are paid a salary rather than an hourly wage, you must work the number of hours agreed upon in your employment contract to receive your salary.
 While 40 hours per week is considered the standard, many employment contracts differ depending on the needs of the employer.
 It is not uncommon to see employment contracts with as few as 30 hours per week or as many as 50 depending on the position.
-Be sure to defer to your state’s Department of Labor, as states have their own rules regarding the maximum hourly limit for salaried employees.
+Be sure to refer to your state’s Department of Labor, as states have their own rules regarding the maximum hourly limit for salaried employees.

 Like hours worked, overtime pay is determined by your employment contract more than any particular set of laws.
 Salaried employees generally do not receive overtime unless it is stipulated in the contract, which it generally isn’t.